bijokmathew/tips-for-easylife/README.md

 - In future versions
     - Category section design will change in order to include more life hacks in different categories.
     - Give an option to the user to filter the life hacks based on the update, popular etc.
-    - Give a search option so that user can easily search any specific hack tips,
+    - Give a search option so that user can easily search any specific hack tips.
+    - Give an option to the user for sharing the life hacks from website to social medias

 [Back to top](#Easy-Life-Tips)